Endregb/motor-protein-modelling/README.md

 ---

-## Language

-The notebook and all comments are written in **Norwegian**, as this course was originally completed as part of a university course at NTNU.
-However, this `README.md` provides an overview in English for external readers.

----

 ## Conclusion

 Through random walk simulations in a two-level periodic potential, we were able to model the directional transport of motor proteins under stochastic dynamics.
 The results illustrate how asymmetry in stepping probabilities leads to a net current, even in the absence of a macroscopic force.